All8Up/hff/crates/hff-std/README.md

 # hff-std
+See: https://crates.io/crates/hff for the primary documentation and examples.

 Synchronous implementation of reader, visitor, writer utilities for HFF.

 Also supplies various shared elements such as the table/chunk builders for async variations.